Written by Emma Brice

 TERRA CYCLE ON-MOUNTAIN

-At the beginning of the season, we introduced Terra Cycle to our dining areas.
 Terra Cycle started in 2001 and works to develop global solutions for recycling waste that is not typically curbside recyclable.
 We have Terra Cycle bins located in each of our lodges where we encourage guests to recycle their snack and candy wrappers.
 These wrappers are then shipped to Terra Cycle for repurposing and recycling.
-Thanks to the help from our guests to properly dispose of waste and the Terra Cycle program, we can save mountains of waste from landfills.

 100% COMPOSTABLE TO-GO WARE

-This winter we introduced our first-ever 100% vegetarian dining location- Boondoggle Bowls.
 The meat industry requires a massive amount of land, food, water, energy, and natural resources.
-While it may seem like a small action, we are doing our part to introduce fully vegetarian options to mitigate our carbon footprint.
+While it may seem like a small action, we are doing our part to introduce fully vegetarian options at all of our food venues to mitigate our carbon footprint.

-One of our most exciting environmental efforts this year was introducing our first 100% electric, zero-emissions coach as part of our free transportation program.
+This year we continued to offer our free shuttle service from Enumclaw and encouraged carpooling.
 This not only reduced the number of cars on the road but saved a large amount of diesel fuel and resources to access the mountain.
 Plus, it drops you off right in front of the base area for a convenient arrival.
-The electric shuttle has a 56-passenger capacity and includes Wi-Fi, bathrooms, and plenty of room to sit back, relax, and enjoy the ride.
-This is only the beginning of the road to more sustainable ways of accessing the mountain.
-Stay tuned for more developments next season.